-The Open returns to Scotland, The Home of Golf, in 2016 to the wonderful links of Royal Troon in Ayrshire, neighbour to Prestwick the host to the very first championship.
+The Open returns to Scotland, The Home of Golf, in 2022 to celebrate the 150th anniversary of the great golfing event.

 Watch what it means to these guys and you can begin to understand why Scotland remains so special as a golfing pilgrimage for so many.